Last updated: 1st November 2025

 (b) in respect of Cotiss' fraud or wilful misconduct;

-(c) arising under the indemnity given in clause 14.1; or
+(c) arising under the indemnity given in clause 14.1 (Indemnification by Cotiss); or

 (d) in respect of any death or personal injury resulting from Cotiss' breach of this Agreement.